Actindo-AG/Documentation/Accounting/Operation/03_ManageOpenItems.md

 ![Open items - no account selected](/Assets/Screenshots/Accounting/Book/OpenItems/OpenItens_AccountSelected.png "[Open items - no account selected]")

-> [Info]

-1. Enter an account number in the *Contra account* or in the *Account* field.
+1. Enter a personal account number in the *Contra account* or in the *Account* field.
+The open items recorded in this account are displayed.

-2. Select *All months* or *Only this month* radio button to filter the balances displayed as necessary.
+2. Select the *Normale-OPOS-Ansicht* or *Manuell ausgegl.
+OPOS zeigen* radio button to filter the open items displayed as necessary.

+Normale OPOS Ansicht

+Manuell ausgeglichene OPOS zeigen

+3. MANUELL AUSZIFFERN

+4. AUSZIFFERN AUFHEBEN

+5. Blättern

   ![Account sheet](/Assets/Screenshots/Accounting/Book/AccountSheet/.png "[Account sheet]")